 Indications and Usage for Flurandrenolide Lotion

-Topical corticosteroids are contraindicated in patients with a history of hypersensitivity to any of the components of these preparations.
+Topical corticosteroids are contraindicated in those patients with a history of hypersensitivity to any of components of the preparation.

 Systemic absorption of topical corticosteroids has produced reversible hypothalamic-pituitary-adrenal (HPA) axis suppression, manifestations of Cushing’s syndrome, hyperglycemia, and glucosuria in some patients.